ufsit/website-src/source/_posts/2017-04-13-command-line-kung-fu-|-april-13th.markdown

 We will also be giving out our awesome new UFSIT shirts courtesy of Walmart.

 Also, on Tuesday, April 18th, Facebook will be coming in for a short lecture about Web Security.
-Come by for an interesting topic and informal meet-n-greet with the Walmart Security team!
+Come by for an interesting topic and informal meet-n-greet with the Facebook Security team!

 <!-- MORE -->